build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 aws iot describe-event-configurations --region us-west-2
 ```

 Once again, we turn to our CloudFormation / SAM template and add some additional resources.
-To start with we'll create the IoT Policy that we attach to our devices, the IoT Core Rule, and the StepFunction that implements our logic.
+To start we'll, create the IoT Policy that we attach to our devices, the IoT Core Rule, and the StepFunction that implements our logic.

 ```yaml